 It looks like my wife will be stranded in Japan this week following the Icelandic volcano eruption.
 I thought I’d better look at her travel insurance provider’s website (a company I’d not heard of called Holiday Extras), prior to playing the inevitable game of IVR over the phone.
 Frankly, I wasn’t holding out much hope for any actual customer service from the site (it’s Sunday in the UK after all), but I was pleasantly surprised to see their CEO …

-Sometimes I agonise over putting one more link on a page.
+… Sometimes I agonise over putting one more link on a page.
 How many is too many in a given context?
-But clearly these people have no such worries: Money Saving Expert has 235 links on its forum pages HIS Travel has 341 links on its home page Both sites are major (if not actually leading)…
+But clearly these people have no such worries: Money Saving Expert has 235 links on its forum pages HIS Travel has 341 links on its home page Both sites are major (if not actually leading) sites in their respective markets.
+Wow.
+Happy new 2010 by the way, and may we all survive the cold. …

 It’s now clear that the government wants to control people’s use of the Internet, ostensibly on behalf of the media industry, but more likely in the longer term because (to paraphrase William Burroughs) control always needs more control.
 For a while now I’ve been thinking whether it might be time to tunnel my Internet traffic over a VPN to somewhere that’s not on my ISP’s network.
 That way, I absolve my ISP from having to monitor that traffic (be…